Fylfot: History

 Both of these swastika-like crosses may have been indigenous to the British Isles before the Roman invasion.
 Certainly they were in evidence a thousand years earlier but these may have been largely imports.
 They were certainly substantially in evidence during the Romano-British period with widespread examples of the duplicated Greek fret motif appearing on mosaics.
 After the withdrawal of the Romans in the early 5th century there followed the Anglo-Saxon and Jutish migrations.

 The fylfot is known to have been very popular amongst these incoming tribes from Northern Europe, as it is found on artefacts such as brooches, sword hilts and funerary urns.
-Although the findings at Sutton Hoo are most instructive about the style of lordly Anglo-Saxon burials, the Fylfot or Gammadion on the silver dish unearthed there clearly had an Eastern provenance.
+Although the findings at Sutton Hoo are most instructive about the style of lordly Anglo-Saxon burials, the fylfot or gammadion on the silver dish unearthed there clearly had an Eastern provenance.

-The Fylfot was widely adopted in the early Christian centuries.
+The fylfot was widely adopted in the early Christian centuries.
 It is found extensively in the Roman catacombs.

-A most unusual example of its usage is to be found in the porch of the parish church of Great Canfield, Essex, England.
-As the parish guide rightly states, the Fylfot or Gammadion can be traced back to the Roman catacombs where it appears in both Christian and pagan contexts.
+An example of its usage is to be found in the porch of the parish church of Great Canfield, Essex, England.
+As the parish guide states, the fylfot or gammadion can be traced back to the Roman catacombs where it appears in both Christian and pagan contexts.
 More recently it has been found on grave-slabs in Scotland and Ireland.
 A particularly interesting example was found in Barhobble, Wigtownshire in Scotland.

 Gospel books also contain examples of this form of the Christian cross.
 The most notable examples are probably the Book of Kells and the Lindisfarne Gospels.
-Mention must also be made of an intriguing example of this decoration that occurs on the Ardagh Chalice.
+An example of this decoration occurs on the Ardagh Chalice.

-From the early 14th century on, the Fylfot was often used to adorn Eucharistic robes.
+From the early 14th century on, the fylfot was often used to adorn Eucharistic robes.
 During that period it appeared on the monumental brasses that preserved the memory of those priests thus attired.
 They are mostly to be found in East Anglia and the Home Counties.